The ignition switch is a very important part of your vehicle, because it literally powers up every electronic device in your car.

 When you turn the key in the ignition, two stages should happen.
 The first stage is that the ignition should turn on.
 When you turn it slightly further, the ignition should still be on, but the ignition switch should also send a signal to the starter motor to turn.

 Inside the ignition switch, there is an electrical part connecting electrical circuits when you turn the key.
 If this small part is worn, it may struggle with this, and if any of these two steps are missing, your car will not start at all.

-This can both cause the starter to turn the engine without firing it up or cause the starter to be completely dead.
+This can either cause the starter to turn the engine without firing it up, or cause the starter to be completely dead.

 The same thing applies here, as mentioned before – if there is a bad connection in the ignition switch, it can cause the ignition to shut off when it should not.

-This can cause your car to shut off while you are driving suddenly, and to diagnose this; it is easiest by looking at your dashboard.
+This can cause your car to shut off while you are driving suddenly.
+The easiest way to diagnose this is by looking at your dashboard.
 If all lights on the dashboard are dying together with the car engine – there is a big risk that something is wrong with your ignition switch.

 Another problem that you may notice is that the lights on your dashboard or other electrical accessories inside your car are blinking or turned on and off sporadically.

 This signifies that the ignition switch’s connection plate is bad, and it may be caused by corrosion or wear.
 This is most often something that is not fixable, and you have to replace the ignition switch.
 Luckily, you can often replace the ignition switch instead of the whole ignition lock.

 Imagine you drove your car and wanted to shut it off.
 You turn off the ignition and remove the key, but to your surprise, the car is still running.
 This can happen because of a bad ignition switch, although it is not very common.

 If the immobilizer is unlocked once, it does not need to recognize the key again until the car is restarted, and therefore the car will run fine without the keys in the ignition.